-- (a) To meet the RRO, liable entities are required to enter into sufficient qualifying contracts (which can include DSP arrangements) to meet their share of AEMO's one-in-two year peak demand forecast during a forecast reliability gap period. - (b) Liable entities are required to provide their net contract position to the AER by the reporting day specified in a T-1 reliability instrument. - (c) To allow AEMO to calculate the measured actual demand response and thus the liable share information for liable entities, the AER must make the following information available to AEMO regarding DSP contracts recorded as qualifying contracts for each compliance TI: - (i) liable entity's name, ABN and ACN; - (ii) contract ID; - (iii) connection points (NMIs) for which the DSP qualifying contract applies; - (iv) unadjusted and adjusted contract volumes (MW); and - (v) any other information about the DSP qualifying contract that AEMO reasonably requests to determine the measured actual demand response. - (d) This information is to be provided electronically to AEMO at settlements@aemo.com.au, with the subject heading "Demand Response Qualifying Contracts Information" or as advised to the AER in writing by AEMO, within 30 business days of the end of each reliability gap period in which compliance TIs occurred.
+- (a) To meet the RRO, liable entities are required to enter into sufficient qualifying contracts (which can include DSP arrangements) to meet their share of AEMO's one-in-two year peak demand forecast during a forecast reliability gap period. - (b) Liable entities are required to provide their net contract position to the AER by the reporting day specified in a T-1 reliability instrument. - (c) To allow AEMO to calculate the measured actual demand response and thus the liable share information for liable entities, the AER must make the following information available to AEMO regarding DSP contracts recorded as qualifying contracts for each compliance TI: - (i) liable entity's name, ABN or ACN; - (ii) contract ID; - (iii) connection points (NMIs) for which the DSP qualifying contract applies; - (iv) unadjusted and adjusted contract volumes (MW); and - (v) any other information collected by the AER about the DSP qualifying contract that AEMO reasonably requests to determine the measured actual demand response. - (d) This information is to be provided electronically to AEMO at settlements@aemo.com.au, with the subject heading "Demand Response Qualifying Contracts Information" or as advised to the AER in writing by AEMO, within 30 business days of the AER receiving written notice of any compliance TIs, after the end of a forecast reliability gap period from AEMO.